anaVitoriaLouro/anaVitoriaLouro/README.md

 <br>

 ## 🤖 About Me :woman_technologist::
-I'm a entry-level Data Scientis with a passion for data and IA.
+I'm a entry-level Data Scientist with a passion for data and IA.
 I love working on projects that challenge me and push me to learn new things.

 <br>